-- An individual remaining employed by the Group during the vesting period except in certain circumstances.
-If an individual resigns or is dismissed from the Group before the end of the vesting period, deferred STVR, LTAR and LTVR awards are generally forfeited.
-If an individual leaves the Group for other reasons (such as retirement, ill health separation, redundancy, mutual separation or death) unvested deferred STVR, LTAR and LTVR awards will stay on-foot and vest at the normal time.
-In such cases vesting is subject to, in the case of deferred STVR, the remaining vesting conditions (other than continuity of service), or, in the case of LTVR awards, with performance measured at the end of the relevant performance period (unless otherwise determined by the Board)2; - > Realisation of original expected performance outcomes, in the case of deferred STVR; - > The performance hurdles being met, in the case of LTVR for the CEO and Group Executives; and - > A review of any risk and compliance issues associated with any individual.
+- An individual not ceasing employment with the Group during the vesting period except in certain circumstances.
+If an individual's employment with the Group ceases due to resignation, or they are summarily terminated before the end of the vesting period, deferred STVR, LTAR and LTVR awards are forfeited unless the Board determines otherwise.
+Cessation of employment for other reasons (such as retirement, ill health separation, redundancy, mutual separation or death) will not affect eligibility (unless the Board determines otherwise) and unvested deferred STVR, LTAR and LTVR awards will stay on-foot and vest in the ordinary course.
+In such cases the terms and conditions of the award (other than continuity of service) continue to apply, including those relating to performance testing (in the case of LTVR awards1) and vesting (including conditions regarding malus and clawback); - > Realisation of original expected performance outcomes, in the case of deferred STVR; - > The performance hurdles being met, in the case of LTVR for the CEO, Group Executives; - > A review of any risk and compliance issues associated with any individual.

 The Group's approach to VR deferral supports the Group's risk management framework.
-The Board retains its discretion to exercise malus or clawback powers, in certain circumstances, where it is determined that a Reduction Event has occurred.
+The Board retains its discretion to exercise malus or clawback, in certain circumstances, where it is determined that a Reduction Event has occurred.

-For the 2021 financial year LTVR award, Executives who are dismissed during the holding period will lapse all performance rights subject to the holding period.
+&lt;sup>1 For the 2021 and 2022 financial year LTVR award, performance rights subject to the holding period will lapse if an Executive is summarily dismissed during the holding period.
 Where an Executive ceases for any other reason during the holding period the performance rights subject to the holding period will remain on-foot with dates unchanged.